mdn/content/files/en-us/web/css/css_media_queries/using_media_queries/index.md

 Sometimes you may want to create a media query that depends on multiple conditions.
 This is where the _logical operators_ come in: `not`, `and`, and `only`.
 Furthermore, you can combine multiple media queries into a _comma-separated list_; this allows you to apply the same styles in different situations.

-In the previous example, we've already seen the `and` operator used to group a media _type_ with a media _feature_.
+In the previous example, we saw the `and` operator used to group a media _type_ with a media _feature_.
 The `and` operator can also combine multiple media features into a single media query.
 The `not` operator, meanwhile, negates a media query, basically reversing its normal meaning.
 The `only` operator prevents older browsers from applying the styles.